-Wabirds, especially giant scale warbirds, are very popular these days, and every day it seems like there are new kits and ARFs coming to the market.
+Pro tips for flying warbirds.
+We all know that WW II wabirds, especially giant scale fighters, are very popular these days.
 Go to any warbird event and you will see at least these three classic fighters, the P-40 Warhawk, the P-51D Mustang and the F4U Corsair.
-With so many great flying warbirds more RC modelers are stepping up to the giant scale class and enjoying the power and performance of these WW II classics
+With so many great flying warbirds, more RC modelers are stepping up to the giant scale class and enjoying the power and performance of these WW II classic dogfighting machines.

 One of my favorite giant scale warbirds is the F4U Corsair ARF from Top Flite.
 Compared to other warbirds in its size range (50cc engine, 86.5 inch span), the big bent-wing warbird is a relatively easy to fly model.
 But if you have never flown a big, giant scale warbird before, it does take a little getting used to, before you can become comfortable flying in the traffic pattern.
 Here are some tips for flying your first Giant Scale Warbird.

 Ground Check All successful flights start with a proper preflight condition check.
 Actually, this is a good thing to do for any size RC plane, but I consider it mandatory for big warbirds like the Corsair.
 But even before you get to the flying field, be sure everything is assembled correctly and that you have added some lock-tite to all the nuts and bolts you don’t want coming loose.
 Also, be 100% sure that your model is properly balanced and the CG is where it is suppose to be.